rdkcentral/firebolt/apis/next/core/Device/index.md

 Full HD (FHD): [1920, 1080]

 4K Ultra High Definition (UHD): [3840, 2160]

+**Deprecated:** Use non-Firebolt APIs specific to your platform, e.g. W3C APIs

 To get the value of `screenResolution` call the method like this: